-Mahakala is portrayed with a couple of characters next to him and a tiny Vajrapani above his head on the flaming arch.
-He stands on two elephant-headed deities.
+Mahakala is portrayed with a couple of characters next to him (Jinamitra and takkiraja), and a tiny Vajrapani above his head on the flaming arch.
+He stands on two elephant-headed deities, each holding a mongoose..

 In his main hands he holds a flaying knife and skull cup, his upper hands hold the hide of an elephant, together with a rosary and a trident, the attributes in his lower hands (probably a noose or a vajra hook and a drum) are missing.